ols87/staxt/README.md

 ## concept

 The idea behind staxt was to create a fast, lightweight, static site generator.
 Javascript src page files are combined with doT.js templates to deliver HTML.
-Sass is used for compiling css and Browserify is used to compile javascript files.
+Sass is used for compiling css, Tailwind is used for custom component creation and Browserify is used to compile javascript files.

 ## WARNING